 Wildlife of Planet Earth

-Two-thirds ocean, one-third land.
-Variety of natural habitats with a lot of damage from the indigenous, human civilisation.
+"This planet is two-thirds ocean and one-third land.
+There are a variety of natural habitats with a lot of damage from the indigenous, human civilisation."

 Planet Earth orbits a stable star at a relatively consistent distance.
 This produces surface temperatures that vary between approximately -20 and 40 degrees Celcius.

 Water is an important resource, varying between solid (known as ice) and liquid form.
 Most of the known lifeforms on earth are completely reliant on water.
 Solid water floats on liquid water: for this reason life is able to survive in the oceans and lakes without being crushed by ice.

 The sun is another important resource with many plants http://www.theplantlist.org and animals taking their energy directly from its radiation.
 Plants and animals can also benefit indirectly from the sun by eating other plants and animals and also via the warming effect on the planet.

 A year on earth is the time it takes to orbit once around the sun.
 The rotational axis is slightly tilted in its orbit: This causes seasonal fluctuations in climate because the sun heats better either the northern or southern hemisphere at different times of year.
 The indigenous population of humans call the warmest season summer and the coldest season winter.
 These annual changes cause some of the greatest wildlife spectacles as large numbers of animals move to avoid temperatures that are too hot or too cold for their survival.

 Advice About Wildlife Watching on Planet Earth